Houston, Harris County, TX

 Local Insight

-Houston's mold problem is structural and permanent — the city's subtropical climate, flat clay-soil terrain, and aging infrastructure guarantee that mold will remain the top indoor air quality threat for Houston homeowners indefinitely.
+Houston's mold problem is structural and permanent — the city's subtropical climate, flat clay-soil terrain, and aging infrastructure make mold a persistent indoor air quality threat for Houston homeowners indefinitely.
 What makes Houston uniquely challenging is the layered history of flood damage: homes that flooded during Harvey, then again during Imelda (2019), then again during seasonal storms, often carry mold from multiple water intrusion events hidden inside walls and under flooring.
 Texas's strict TDLR licensing requirement is actually a homeowner advantage — it ensures your assessment and remediation are performed by separate, accountable professionals.
 If your Houston home is more than 10 years old and has never had a mold assessment, the $300–$700 cost is one of the smartest preventive investments you can make in Harris County's climate.

 Common Questions